cranjesh/images-test/TheSoldiersLegacyThorough.md

 <br><br><br>
 ## Chapter 2: The Lieutenant's Secrets

-Holmes's network of informants revealed Lieutenant Cartwright had been deployed near Blackwood Manor—a coincidence too perfect to ignore.
+Holmes’s network of informants had revealed that Lieutenant Cartwright had been deployed near Blackwood Manor—a coincidence too perfect to ignore.

-Through mist-shrouded carriage windows, I watched London's gray suburbs give way to the garrison's stark brick buildings.
-In Cartwright's quarters, a desk, journal, and crisp uniform spoke of military precision.
-Evening bugle notes drifted through the window.
+Through mist-shrouded carriage windows, I watched as London’s grey suburbs gave way to the garrison’s stark brick buildings.
+The rhythmic thud of hooves against cobblestones slowed as we neared the barracks, where soldiers in crisp uniforms moved with military precision.

 ![Chapter 5 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter5A.webp)

+Cartwright’s quarters were as I had expected—orderly, rigid, uncomfortably impersonal.
+A desk sat against the far wall, a neatly arranged stack of reports beside a locked dispatch box.
+His uniform was folded with exacting care.
+The evening bugle call drifted through the open window, a sharp note against the heavy silence inside the room.

+Holmes’s gaze flickered over the space before settling on Cartwright.
+He did not sit, but rather stood in the centre of the room, arms clasped behind his back.

-Holmes’s gaze flickered over the room, then back to Cartwright.
-"You’re uneasy, Lieutenant.
-Not about our presence, but about what we might already know."
+"You’re uneasy, Lieutenant," Holmes observed.
+"Not about our presence, but about what we might already know."

+Cartwright stiffened slightly.

 Holmes wasted no time.
-"We are investigating the circumstances of Captain Blackwood's death and the disappearance of his chest.
+"We are investigating the circumstances of Captain Blackwood’s death and the disappearance of his chest.
 Your insight would be invaluable."

-Cartwright gestured for us to sit, his posture rigid with military bearing.
-"I shall assist to the best of my ability, Mr. Holmes, though I'm uncertain what intelligence I can provide."
+Cartwright gestured for us to sit, his posture rigid.
+"I shall assist to the best of my ability, Mr Holmes, though I’m uncertain what intelligence I can provide."

 Holmes fixed him with a piercing gaze.
-"Let's start with Captain Blackwood's final days.
+"Let’s start with Captain Blackwood’s final days.
 What did you observe?"

-Cartwright's fingers drummed once on his desk before he caught himself.
-"The Captain maintained his usual exactitude in duties, sir, but in those final weeks, his demeanor altered.
+Cartwright’s fingers drummed once against the desk before he caught himself, quickly clasping them together.
+"The Captain maintained his usual exactitude in duties, sir, but in those final weeks, his demeanour altered.
 He appeared... preoccupied with certain matters.
 Protocol prevented me from inquiring further."

+As he spoke, I noted something odd.
+His voice was steady, controlled—but his hands betrayed him.
+The slight tremor in his fingers, the way he kept them pressed together as if willing them still, did not go unnoticed.

-As Cartwright spoke of Edward, I noticed his hands trembling slightly before he clasped them together.
-"The Captain was an honorable man," he declared, voice thick with what seemed more like guilt than grief.
-"Perhaps too honorable for what he discovered."
+"The Captain was an honourable man," Cartwright continued, though his voice carried a strain beneath the words.
+"Perhaps too honourable for what he discovered."

 "And on the night of his death?"
 Holmes challenged, his gaze sharp as a scalpel.

-"Colonel Hawthorne hosted a dinner at the officers' mess.
+Cartwright’s posture tightened.
+"Colonel Hawthorne hosted a dinner at the officers’ mess.
 The Captain departed early, citing urgent correspondence.
 The following morning..."
-Cartwright's voice remained measured.
+A pause.
 "We discovered him at the base of the cliffs."

-Holmes's gaze narrowed.
+Holmes’s eyes narrowed.
 "Do you suspect foul play?"

-Cartwright straightened in his chair, glancing briefly at the dispatch box on his shelf.
+Cartwright’s gaze flicked—just briefly—toward the locked dispatch box on his desk before he replied.

 "The evidence remains inconclusive, sir.
 However, the Captain had expressed concerns regarding supply record discrepancies.
 He never named specific officers, but his caution regarding Colonel Hawthorne was... notable."

 Holmes leaned forward.
-"You visited Blackwood Manor last week, delivering Edward's personal effects.
+"You visited Blackwood Manor last week, delivering Edward’s personal effects.
 What exactly did you bring?"

-"Per regulations, sir: his compass, correspondence, and personal journal".
+"Per regulations, sir: his compass, correspondence, and personal journal."

-Holmes’s gaze locked onto Cartwright.
 "And the chest?"

+For the first time, Cartwright hesitated.

+The pause was minute, but telling.

-A flicker of hesitation.
-"I knew of it.
-The Captain kept important documents inside and its been stolen."
+"I knew of it," he admitted.
+"The Captain kept important documents inside.
+And now it’s been stolen."

-Holmes’s gaze didn’t waver.
+Holmes’s expression did not change.
 "Do you have any suspicions, Lieutenant?"

-Cartwright’s posture stiffened.
+Cartwright’s jaw tightened.
 "It’s not my place to speculate, sir."

-Holmes’s expression remained unreadable.
+Holmes’s voice was quiet.
 "Not your place, or not safe to?"

-A flicker of something—doubt, fear—passed over Cartwright’s face, gone as quickly as it came.
+A flicker of something—doubt, fear—passed across Cartwright’s face.
+Gone as quickly as it came.

-Holmes studied him for a beat, then exhaled.
+Holmes studied him a moment longer, then exhaled.
 "Very well, Lieutenant.
 We’ll speak again."

-As we stepped out, I exhaled.
+As we stepped into the corridor, I glanced back.
+Cartwright remained seated, his gaze locked on the locked dispatch box.

+The moment we were out of earshot, I turned to Holmes.
 "He’s hiding something."

 Holmes allowed himself the faintest smile.
 "And next time, Watson, he won’t have a choice."